nicolasrnemeth/EffectiveT3/protein_sequences/training_data/README.md

+# Collection of training data

+### Positive training data

+- the sequences of all proteins that have been experimentally or sufficiently computationally verified to be secreted by the Type III secretion system of bacteria

+### Negative training data

+- Downloaded all protein sequences from the ref-seq database for all bacterial species that have at least one protein that was experimentally verified to be secreted by the Type III secretion system of bacteria

+- Randomly and as much as possible uniformly sampled protein sequences from the proteins in the ref-seq database of each of the species above

+- Obtained roughly 9k - 10k protein sequences fulfilling the criteria below that fulfill which where preprocessed and clustered by the cdhit commands below

+  - the protein sequence has an N-terminal domain in the range of the first 1-50 amino acids
+  - the protein sequence DOES NOT contain a Eukaryotic-like domain

+    - -> Assumption 1: proteins containing an N-terminal domain are very likely not secreted
+    - -> Assumption 2: Eukaryotic-like domains can be an indication that the protein sequence is secreted by the Type III secretion system

+### INTERPROSCAN Version 5.53-87.0

+Interproscan in combination with pfam was used to obtain information about the protein domains.
+-> this way we figured out which protein sequences contained N-terminal domains and which contained any Eukaryotic-like domains

+> ./interproscan.sh -i {path_to_the_fasta_file_with_one_or_more_sequences} -cpu {number_of_cores} -appl pfam -f tsv -dp -t p -T {path_to_temp_folder_where_temporary_data_is_saved} -d {path_to_directory_where_results_are_saved}

+(pfam: A large collection of protein families, each represented by multiple sequence alignments and hidden Markov models (HMMs).)

+For a proper description of interproscan and pfam please visit their documentation: https://interproscan-docs.readthedocs.io/en/latest/HowToRun.html
+For a proper description of Eukaryotic-like domains and their Domain IDs (PF.....) visit: https://effectors.org/reports/eld_search

+---

 ## CdHit PsiCdHit clustering commands to obtain processed training data with 30% percentage sequence identity cutoff, low redundancy and low evolutionary similarity

 the raw (unprocessed) protein sequences can be found in the "unprocessed_sequences" directory